boekenbox/gitbook-beta/setup-and-general-settings/general-settings/other-global-settings/bot-settings.md

 {% tab title="Description" %}
 Use this option to trade pairs with cross-over between quote and base \(for example BTC-ETH and ETH-ADA\).

-When enabled, Gunbot won't sell all available quote units when selling, instead it will only sell the invested funds \(as defined in the trading limit\).
+When enabled, bitRage won't sell all available quote units when selling, instead it will only sell the invested funds \(as defined in the trading limit\).
 Also affects the TradingView add-on.

 Only enable this when you really need it.
 {% endtab %}